Thomas Hildebrand Preston: Personal life

 He married Ella Henrietta von Shickandantz (1889 – 1989) on 3 October 1913.
 While in Petrograd she acquired some Soviet propaganda porcelain.

 Preston was a capable musician who studied harmony, counterpoint and orchestration under noted Russian musicians.
 In 1937 he wrote White Roses, a ballet in one act, that was performed at the Kaunas State Theatre, as well as a piano score for a second ballet, The Dwarf Grenadier.
 In 1958, Preston composed a ceremonial march intended to accompany visitors to NATO headquarters at the Palais de Chaillot, Paris.

 Before his appointment to Lithuania, Preston had worked as a gold prospector in the Ural Mountains and maintained mining interests.
 He wrote the book Before the Curtain (1950).
 He succeeded as the 6th Baronet Preston, of Beeston St Lawrence, Norfolk on 7 December 1963 with the death of a cousin.
 He lived at Beeston Hall.

-He was a recipient of the British Hero of the Holocaust award in January 2018 for saving Jewish lives.
+He was a posthumous recipient of the British Hero of the Holocaust award in January 2018 for saving Jewish lives.
 Preston's efforts were recognised in 2018 in the exhibition "Building Bridges" at the Embassy of the United Kingdom, Vilnius, and in 2022 at the Kaunas Holocaust Memorial Day.

 Some of Preston's papers are held at the University of Leeds Special Collections.